Skip to content

 Shutterstock

-McDonald's sandwiches like the Big Mac or McDouble are essentially scientifically designed, with everything from ingredient type and even to order of assembly tested and locked in.
-And according to Mental Floss, any employee who does not follow the exact assembly steps of a McDonald's menu item risks termination for doing so.
+McDonald's sandwiches like the Big Mac or McDouble are meticulously designed, with everything from ingredient type to the order of assembly tested and locked in.
+According to Mental Floss, any employee who does not follow the exact assembly steps of a McDonald's menu item risks termination.

 Frequent handwashing is mandatory